Download this lesson plan, including handouts, as a pdf.

 Grade Level: Grades 9-12

-Subject Areas: US and World History after World War II
+Subject Areas: US History; World History

 The Limited Nuclear Test Ban Treaty was signed in Moscow on August 5, 1963 after eight years of negotiations between the United States, Great Britain, and the Soviet Union.
 A turning point in those negotiations came after the Cuban Missile Crisis of 1962, when both President Kennedy and Premier Khrushchev, having faced the possibility of nuclear war, opened a more substantive dialogue.
 Although this treaty was limited in scope, it paved the way for later arms agreements.

 In this lesson plan, high school students consider the threat of nuclear weapons in the early 1960s and the opportunities and challenges in negotiating an arms control agreement.